SheaMeyers/StoryTranslatorReactDotnet/README.md

 ## Running

 0. This project uses postgresql so it's assumed you have this setup.
 If not this will need to be done first.
+Create a database and a user with the password with the values `storytranslatorreactdotnet` for each.
-1. After cloning this project add the necessary postgres database and user in the appsettings or update the appsettings file.
+1. After cloning this project ensure the necessary database and database user are set up or update the appsettings files with the correct settings for the database you setup
 2. Run `dotnet ef database update` to ensure the migrations run to setup the database.
 3. Go into the `frontend` folder and run `npm install` and then `npm run build` to build the react files.
 4.